 Resist: abolish the Participation Act!

-For over five years, more and more jobless people have been daring to share their nasty experiences openly.
+For over six years, more and more jobless people have been daring to share their nasty experiences openly.
 Everywhere in the Netherlands, people begin to oppose forced labor, punishment and poverty.
 Individually by opposing or rejecting it.
 But also organized.
 We have organized ourselves in several cities.
 And achieved successes in Leiden and Amsterdam.
 And we also built resistance in Groningen.
 Together we decide how to fight and what we want to fight for.
 So it immediately becomes clear who can be our allies and who can not.

 Do you want to oppose the Participation Act?
 Do you want to join us?
 Or be an ally?
 Please do!
 Because well organized collective resistance is much needed!
 So feel free to contact us.
-Or walk in during the visiting hours at the Vredes Informatie Centrum (VIC) in Groningen: Folkingedwarsstraat 16a, through the hallway, turn left, upstairs.
-Every wednesday from 10:00 to 12:00.

 Until then, until DAN(G)!